BioCleanersBioCleaners

 New York State Office of Victim Services may reimburse biohazard cleanup costs for crime victims and their families.
 Coverage status: cleanup typically covered.

-• Maximum award: No overall maximum (up to $30,000 lost earnings; medical uncapped)
+• Program max (all losses): No overall maximum (up to $30,000 lost earnings; medical uncapped)

 • Application deadline: Within 3 years of the crime